Gawthwaite

 Gawthwaite is a village in Cumbria, England.
 It is located along the A5092 road, 4.8 mi north of Ulverston.
-It is on the Grize Beck stream, on the edge of Lake District National Park.
+It is on the Gawthwaite Beck stream, on the edge of Lake District National Park.

 Gawthwaite High Quarry is in the vicinity.

 Before it became the A5092, the road through the village was the B5280: this can still be seen on the two village roadsigns, which are clearly visible on Google Street View.